kuiperzone/Yaal/README.md

 ## The FileSink ###

-Yaal supports the concenpt of "sinks", such that multiple sinks can be added to a `Logger` instance.
+Yaal supports the concept of "sinks", such that multiple sinks can be added to a `Logger` instance.
 It is best to add sinks at application start-up (although it can be done at any time).

 To add a file sink: